 New for old cover usually excludes items like clothes, bedding and curtains because they tend to be more prone to wear and tear than other items.

-Garden cover: This covers items kept in your garden, including plants, furniture and gardening equipment.
+Garden cover: this covers items kept in your garden, including plants, furniture and gardening equipment.
 Some policies also cover the cost of landscaping if your garden is damaged.

 All contents insurance policies have a list of exclusions that will not be covered, so make sure you read each policy document carefully before you buy.
+Typical exclusions include:

-If you want to protect your valuable items, then you need to find a policy that offers this cover.
+If you want to protect your valuable items, you need to find a policy that offers this cover.